 The rose, a symbol of love and romance, has inspired and continues to inspire many poets.
-Queen of the English or romantic garden, it typically blooms during the summer season, with grace and voluptuousness.
+The queen of the English or romantic garden, it blooms most often during the summer season, with grace and voluptuousness.
 Giving a bouquet of roses is a classic gesture, so why not try something original?
-Let's pick some of these iconic flowers to make rose petal jelly!
-Whether to impress your partner, a friend, a family member, or simply to move beyond traditional jams!
-Follow our tutorial to create an incredible rose jam that will melt your heart!
+Let’s pick some of these iconic flowers to prepare rose jelly!
+Whether to impress your partner, a friend, a family member, or simply to break away from traditional jams, follow this tutorial to create an incredible rose jam that will melt your heart!

 Rose jam and white meringues - photo by Monika Grabkowska